PaschalisSk/bus-routes-from-taxi-data/README.md

 ## Abstract

-As the amount of available data increases so dothe opportunities of approaching old problemsfrom a different viewpoint.
-Our paper tests anovel approach in creating bus routes based onopen-data, using taxi trips in Manhattan.
-Afterbuilding a bus transportation network we com-pare  its performance  to  taxis and  find  that onaverage it requires 18 more minutes to completea journey.
+As the amount of available data increases so do the opportunities of approaching old problems from a different viewpoint.
+Our paper tests a novel approach in creating bus routes based on open-data, using taxi trips in Manhattan.
+After building a bus transportation network we compare  its performance  to  taxis and  find  that on average it requires 18 more minutes to complete a journey.

 ## Script Order